dwardTheNerd/KaggleGenAICapstoneProject/README.md

 The TUI application and Google ADK utilize Python's logging package for collecting logs.
 Logs are configured to output to `.log` files under the logs folder.

-For more visibility into the agents' operations, you can change the logging_level in `config.json`.
+For more visibility into the agent's and sub-agents' operations, you can change the logging_level in `config.json`.

-Change logging_level to *DEBUG*:
+Change logging_level to **DEBUG**:

 ```json
 {